-TDR Computers Ltd is an IT Managed Service Provider based in Essex, providing IT services in Essex, London and Home Counties.
+TDR Computers Ltd is an IT Managed Service Provider based in Essex, providing IT services in Essex & London.
 We Advise, Design, Supply, Implement & Support your IT infrastructure.

 Please note that where multiple answers were provided, the main answer was used to collate this data.